 You begin the early resolution process for your family law case by filling out a form called Notice to Resolve a Family Law Matter (Form 1).

 This form is available as a fillable PDF.
-It comes with an online workbook with instructions for how to fill it out.
-You can also get a paper copy of the form and workbook from the Justice Access Centre (JAC) or the court registry.
+It comes with detailed instructions for how to fill it out.
+You can also get a paper copy from your local Justice Access Centre (JAC) or the court registry.

 To start your needs assessment, you fill in a questionnaire.
 Then you'll talk privately with the family justice counsellor (FJC).
 During this conversation, the FJC will: